-Universal Declaration Article 20.1 Everyone has the right to freedom of Considered to peaceful assembly and association. have become customary law.
-Universal Declaration Article 23.4 Everyone has the right to form and to Considered to join trade unions for the protection of have become his interests. customary law.
+Universal Declaration Article 20.1 Everyone has the right to freedom of peaceful assembly and association.
+Considered to have become customary law.
+Universal Declaration Article 23.4 Everyone has the right to form and to join trade unions for the protection of his interests.
+Considered to have become customary law.

-TABLE 2: Binding Treaty Provisions Protecting the Rights to Equality Before the Law, Equal Protection and Non-Discrimination
+TABLE 2: Binding Treaty Provisions Protecting the Rights toEquality Before the Law, Equal Protection and Non- Discrimination